-The Notes have not been and will not be registered under the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended) (the FIEA) and, accordingly, each Dealer has represented and agreed that it will not offer or sell any Notes, nor any interest therein, directly or indirectly, in Japan or to, or for the account or benefit of, any Japanese Person or to others for re-offering or resale, directly or indirectly, in Japan, or to or for the account or benefit of, any Japanese Person except pursuant to an exemption from registration requirements of, and otherwise in compliance with, the FIEA and any other applicable laws, regulations and ministerial guidelines of Japan.
-For the purposes of this paragraph, "Japanese Person" means any natural person having his/her place of domicile or residence in Japan, or any corporation or other entity having its main office in Japan.
-A branch, agency or other office in Japan of a non-resident, irrespective of whether it is legally authorised to represent its principal or not, shall be deemed to be a resident of Japan even if its main office is in any other country than Japan.
+The Notes have not been and will not be registered under the Financial Instruments and Exchange Act of Japan (Act No. 25 of 1948, as amended) (the FIEA) and, accordingly, none of the Notes, nor any interest therein may be offered or sold, directly or indirectly, in Japan or to, or for the account or benefit of, any Japanese Person or to others for reoffering or resale, directly or indirectly, in Japan, or to or for the account or benefit of, any Japanese Person except pursuant to an exemption from registration requirements of, and otherwise in compliance with, the FIEA and any other applicable laws, regulations and ordinances promulgated by the relevant Japanese government and regulatory authorities and in effect at the relevant time.
+For the purposes of this paragraph, "Japanese Person" means any person resident in Japan or a juridical person having its main office in Japan as defined in Item 5, Paragraph 1, Article 6 of the Foreign Exchange and Foreign Trade Act of Japan (Act No. 228 of 1949, as amended), including any corporation having its principal office in or other entity organised under the laws of Japan.
+Any branch or office in Japan of a non-resident will be deemed to be a resident for the purpose whether such branch or office has the power to represent such non-resident.